Peter-QA-testing-Journey/OPTION_2-Software-QA-Skills-evaluation/README.md

 ### Objectives
 - Ensure the new site search bar is functional and returns relevant results.
 - Verify the functionality of the side menu and its subcategories.
-- Confirm the site supports the Spanish language and renders content appropriately.
+- Verify the site supports the Spanish language and its content appropriately.
 - (Optional) Validate REST API endpoints for CRUD operations.

 ### Scope